-a.
+- a.
 Branches are encouraged to raise funds for the RACF/RAA.
-Charities for which money is being collected are to be clearly advertised during fund-raising events and all monies raised on such events must be paid to the specific funds for which they had been collected.

-1) Fundraising should generally be limited to authorised street / store bucket collections; authorised raffles, tombola's and the like; or sale of merchandise.

-2) Branches must not engage in any direct marketing in order to raise funds (eg contacting individuals by phone, email or in writing with a view to raising funds).
-Any such activity must be discussed with Artillery House in the first instance.
+Charities for which money is being collected are to be clearly advertised during fund-raising events and all monies raised on such events must be paid to the specific funds for which they had been collected. - 1) Fundraising should generally be limited to authorised street / store bucket collections; authorised raffles, tombola's and the like; or sale of merchandise. - 2) Branches must not engage in any direct marketing in order to raise funds (eg contacting individuals by phone, email or in writing with a view to raising funds).
+Any such activity must be discussed with Artillery House in the first instance. - b.

-b.
 If funds are raised for the RACF they must be sent to the Regimental Secretary at Artillery House.
 Money collected on behalf of the RAA must be used in accordance with the objects of the Charity.
-See RAA Rules, para 2.
+See RAA Rules, Para 2 and Part 1 Para 3 of these instructions.